-Our algorithmically generated logical anomalies yield expected utility theory violation rates that are in line with these experimental findings on celebrated logical anomalies like the Allais paradox and the Common ratio effect.
-These new categories of anomalies may merit the same rigorous testing across a wide variety of experimental designs that have been
+violation rates that are in line with these experimental findings on celebrated logical anomalies like the Allais paradox and the Common ratio effect.
+These experimental results suggest that our algorithmically generated logical anomalies merit the same rigorous testing across a wide variety of experimental designs that have been given to other known anomalies for expected utility theory.